Gedemon/Civ6-YnAMP/readme.md

 ## Installation Instructions

-If you run Civ6 on a PC, see the forum post above for installation instructions.
+If you run Civ6 on a PC, see [that forum post](https://forums.civfanatics.com/threads/installation-instructions.655901/) above for installation instructions.
 Do not use the "releases" tab here, as it's not updated.

 Mac **Steam** Users use the following command: